 Your health care provider will explain that taking HIV medicines every day can protect your health and prevent your HIV infection from advancing to AIDS.
 The HIV medicines will also reduce your risk of passing HIV to another person during sex.
-Your health care provider will emphasize that adherence to an HIV regimen reduces the risk of drug resistance.
+Your health care provider will emphasize that adherence to an HIV regimen reduces the risk of drug resistance and treatment failure.

 Information that you share with your health care provider will make it easier to select an HIV regimen that suits your needs.
 The information will also help you and your health care provider plan ahead for any issues that may make adherence difficult.